Castro-711/cdk-workshop-ts/README.md

 # Welcome to your CDK TypeScript project

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`OriginalCdkWorkshopStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.